A. The city of God and the city of Man.

 ii.
 “Understand, dear soul, that it is thy privilege to live inside the double doors of God’s loving care.
 He says to thee, ‘Peace, peace.’
 If one assurance is not enough, He will follow it with a second and a third.”
 (Meyer)

 ii.
 To be kept in this perfect peace, our mind must be stayed.
-The Hebrew word sawmak comes from the root “to prop,” and has the idea “to lean upon or take hold of… bear up, establish, uphold, lay, lean, lie hard, put, rest self, set self, stand fast, stay (self), sustain.”
-(Strong’s Dictionary) In other places the same word is translated sustained (Genesis 27:37, Psalm 3:5), or when the priest would put their hands on the head of a sacrificial animal (Exodus 29:10, 15, 19), or of the laying on of hands in other circumstances (Numbers 27:18), of being upheld (Psalm 71:6), to stand fast upon (Psalm 111:8), of being established (Psalm 112:8), of leaning upon (Isaiah 36:6, 48:2).
-So, what sustains your mind?
+According to Strong’s Dictionary, the Hebrew word sawmak comes from the root “to prop,” and has the idea “to lean upon or take hold of…bear up, establish, uphold, lay, lean, lie hard, put, rest self, set self, stand fast, stay (self), sustain.”
+In other places the same word is translated sustained (Genesis 27:37, Psalm 3:5), or when the priest would put their hands on the head of a sacrificial animal (Exodus 29:10, 15, 19), or of the laying on of hands in other circumstances (Numbers 27:18), of being upheld (Psalm 71:6), to stand fast upon (Psalm 111:8), of being established (Psalm 112:8), of leaning upon (Isaiah 36:6, 48:2).
+It is fair to ask the disciples of Jesus Christ: What sustains your mind?
 What do you lay your mind upon?
 What upholds your mind?
 What does your mind stand fast upon?
 What is your mind established upon?
 What does your mind lean upon?
-To have this perfect peace, your mind cannot occasionally come to the LORD; it has to be stayed on Him.
+To have this perfect peace, your mind cannot occasionally come to and lean upon the LORD; it has to be stayed on Him.

 iii.
 To be kept in this perfect peace, our mind must be stayed on the LORD.
 If our mind is stayed on ourselves, or our problems, or the problem people in our lives, or on anything else, we can’t have this perfect peace.
 This is the heart that says with the Apostle Paul, that I may know Him (Philippians 3:10).
-Satan loves to get our minds on anything except the LORD!
+In his spiritual attacks against us, Satan loves to get our minds set on anything except the LORD.

 ii.
 The battle for trust in our lives begins in our minds.
 If we trust the LORD, it will show in our actions, but it will begin in our mind.

 d.
-Trust in the LORD forever: Because of the promise of Isaiah 26:3, we are exhorted to trust in the LORD forever – and therefore to receive the blessing of the promise, perfect peace!
+Trust in the LORD forever: Because of the promise of Isaiah 26:3, we are encouraged to trust in the LORD forever – and therefore to receive the blessing of the promise, perfect peace.

 i.
 Clarke’s comment on Isaiah 12:2 applies here also: “The word Yah read here is probably a mistake; and arose originally from the custom of the Jewish scribes, who, when they found a line too short for the word, wrote as many letters as filled it, and then began the next line with the whole word.”